 - Provide feedback after completion

 There are many other aspects of delegation which leadership training courses will go into in more detail—some more than others.
 If you know that delegation skills are something you need to develop further, consider a course that provides a deep dive into the subject.

 Performance management is creating an environment at work that allows people to perform their best and align with the company’s objectives.
 As a manager, it’s your responsibility to make sure your team is performing.

 How many times a year do you monitor and give feedback on your team’s performance?

 Performance management is a continual process.

-It is a continuous cycle of setting goals, planning how to achieve those goals, reviewing the progress, and further developing the teams skills.
+It is a continuous cycle of setting goals, planning how to achieve them, reviewing the progress, and further developing the team’s skills.